 All the while- I’m taking photos of everyone- so that nobody has to worry about getting a good enough photo!
 I take group photos in front of monuments, candids of everyone interacting- and the surroundings themselves so that you can have art to remember the trip by.

-Maria and Sean’s family put together an incredibly curated selection of goodies for guests- including local sweets/candies, maps, and gear for all the exploring.
+Maria and Sean’s family put together an incredibly curated selection of goodies for guests whose first time it was in Mexico- including local sweets/candies, maps, and gear for all the exploring.

-One of the main attractions near Valle De Bravo is the butterfly sanctuary called Piedra Herrada- it was about a 30 minute drive from Town Center- and it was an absolutely incredible experience.
+One of the main attractions near Valle De Bravo is the butterfly sanctuary called Piedra Herrada- it’s about a 30 minute drive from Town Center- and it was an absolutely incredible experience.

 A small hike up to where the butterflies migrate- and you can see hundreds of thousands of butterflies.
 But all I could think about was how to get photos of our people in front of them!